 This is Santa Clarans' central location for local updates on the novel coronavirus called COVID-19.
-View the City COVID-19 Updates to stay informed of the latest developments.
+This is a quickly evolving situation and this site will be updated frequently.

 The City of Santa Clara declared a local state of emergency on March 11.
 The City is in regular communications with the County of Santa Clara Public Health Department, the County's Office of Emergency Management and other community partners in regards to this public health emergency.